posrix/vue-crane/README.md

 ## Dynamic Webpack Entry

-During the lifetime of developing a huge project.
-Let webpack build necessary file is much more decent rather than build the whole project. vue-crane use a cli entry to let user choose which module to develop.
+During the lifetime of development in a huge project.
+Let webpack build necessary file is much more decent rather than build the whole project. vue-crane use cli as the entrance to let user choose which module to develop.

 ## Server Side Development